bharu1520-jpg/user-managment-auto-script/README.md

 Every user processed is recorded with a timestamp:

-YYYY-MM-DD HH:MM:SS - Simulated user 'alice' with groups: developers,designers
+YYYY-MM-DD HH:MM:SS - Simulated user 'light' with groups: developers,designers

 Completion